 While it may be tempting for many young athletes to return to their sport as soon as possible after being sidelined by an injury, completing a comprehensive physical therapy and rehabilitation plan, and taking enough time off to allow the injury to heal properly is the best way to avoid further complications in the future.

-Post-traumatic arthritis can develop many years after the initial injury.
+Post-traumatic arthritis can develop many years after the initial injury or as a result of repeat injuries in the same joint.
 A little time off in the short term will go a long way towards preventing potentially permanent joint damage in the long run.